thepartly/reflectapi/docs/src/how-to/custom-types.md

 # Working with Custom Types

-Learn how to integrate external types and create strongly-typed wrappers for your ReflectAPI schemas.
+Learn how to integrate external types and create strongly-typed wrappers for your `reflectapi` schemas.

 ## Overview

-ReflectAPI provides several ways to work with custom types:
+`reflectapi` provides several ways to work with custom types:
 - **NewType patterns** for strong typing and validation
 - **Manual trait implementations** for external crate types
 - **Feature flags** for common external types